-Coventry University is home to superb facilities and our new Arts and Humanities building is planned to open in late 20224.
-We have a well-stocked Media Loan Shop so you can borrow an extensive range of specialist, professional equipment, including 4K and HD video cameras, DSLR cameras, tripods, audio equipment and lighting.
-You will also be provided with a Mac laptop, fully loaded with industry standard software applicable to your course.
+Coventry University is home to superb facilities4 and our new Arts and Humanities building is planned to fully open in 2023.
+We also have a well-stocked Media Loan Shop so you can borrow an extensive range of specialist, professional equipment, including 4K and HD video cameras, DSLR cameras, tripods, audio equipment and lighting.

 You’ll have access to our on-site television studio The Tank, offering specialist equipment such as large cameras, mixing facilities and fibre-optic wiring throughout.